zytedata/zyte-spider-templates/docs/customization/pages.rst

     these:

-    -   ``"first"``: Builders are executed in order of precedence, and the first solution is used.
-Builders that do not yield a solution at all are ignored.
+    -   ``"first"``: Builders are executed in order of precedence, and the first search request yielded is used.
+Builders that do not yield a search request at all are ignored.

-    -   ``"popular"`` (default): Runs every builder and picks the most common solution.
-If there is not a single most common solution, then the order of precedence of builders is taken into account.
+    -   ``"popular"`` (default): Runs every builder and picks the most common search request.
+If there is not a single most common search request, then the order of precedence of builders is taken into account.

 If the default implementation does not work for a given website, but a specific builder does work, you could implement a search request template page object